jake-knerr/cogent/README.md

 #### A "service" may exclusively manage an aspect(s) of state, and/or expose methods for child components to lift state up and dispatch updates.

-Once a service manages a part of state, then all components must use the service to mutate or change that aspect of state.
+Once a service manages a part of state, then all components must use the service to read or change that aspect of state.

 #### Services can do anything.

-Services can mutate components.
+Services can directly interact with components via their API.

 #### Notifications of updates must flow downwards through all the notified components from the owning component.